Instructions for

 5. Click Save if made any changes.

-Note: If a Phone authenticator isn't already added, click Add Authenticator and then click Add on the Phone tile and make sure that you select the options mentioned earlier and click Add.
+Note: If a phone authenticator isn't already added, click Add Authenticator, and then Add on the Phone tile.
+Make sure that you select the options mentioned earlier, and then click Add.

 Update an authentication policy